 On the opera stage he can be seen performing Ferrando in Mozart's Così fan tutte in Zurich, as well as Tamino in Mozart's The Magic Flute in Dresden.

 Mauro Peter has celebrated international operatic successes with his interpretations of the works of Wolfgang Amadeus Mozart.
 His roles have included Belmonte, Ferrando, Don Ottavio and Tamino at the Canadian Opera Company in Toronto, the Bavarian State Opera, the Opéra de Lyon, the Opéra national de Paris, the Royal Opera House in London, the Teatro alla Scala in Milan, the Teatro Real in Madrid, the Theater an der Wien, Opernhaus Zurich and the Salzburg Festival.

-Thanks to his intensive concert activities, Mauro Peter has a broad range of repertoire, working with conductors such as Ivor Bolton, Constantinos Carydis, Teodor Currentzis, Gustavo Dudamel, Ádám Fischer, Sir John Eliot Gardiner, Philippe Herreweghe, Nikolaus Harnoncourt, Daniel Hope, Vladimir Jurowski, Ton Koopman, Fabio Luisi, Zubin Mehta, Riccardo Minasi, Jonathan Nott, Trevor Pinnock and Andrés Orozco-Estrada.
+Through his varied concert engagements, Mauro Peter has developed a broad concert repertoire, having worked alongside conductors such as David Afkham, Ivor Bolton, Constantinos Carydis, Teodor Currentzis, Gustavo Dudamel, Ádám Fischer, Sir John Eliot Gardiner, Philippe Herreweghe, Nikolaus Harnoncourt, Manfred Honeck, Daniel Hope, Vladimir Jurowski, Ton Koopman, Fabio Luisi, Zubin Mehta, Riccardo Minasi, Jonathan Nott, Trevor Pinnock and Andrés Orozco-Estrada.

 This biography is not available for publications.
 Please use the download area for this.